vizv/scripts/docs/markdown.rst

 ========

 .. dfhack-tool::
-    :summary: Save descriptions of selected units/items in markdown format (e.g., for Reddit).
+    :summary: Save description of selected unit/item in markdown
-    :tags: fort | inspection | units
+    :tags: dfhack | items | units

-Saves descriptions of selected units or items to a markdown file.
+Saves description of selected unit or item to a markdown file encoded with UTF-8.

 For units, the script retrieves:
 #.
 Name, race, age, profession
 #.
 Description from the Unit/Health/Description screen
 #.
 Traits from the Unit/Personality/Traits screen
-The script works for all units with text in the Description &/or Personality/Traits tabs, such as dwarves, dogs, elves, goblins, and beasts.
+The script tested on dwarves, dogs, elves, goblins, beasts, and is expected to work with all units

 For items, it retrieves:
 #.
 Decorated name (e.g., "☼«☼Chalk Statue of Dakas☼»☼")